mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 | `src/test/kotlin` | Unit tests, fixtures, and other test apparatus.
 These are covered in @todo |
 | .gitignore        | This file tells git which files (or patterns) it should ignore.
 See [Github - Ignoring files](https://help.github.com/articles/ignoring-files/) for more info about ignoring files. |

-## 4 Hello, Vaadin-on-Kotlin!
+## 4 Hello, Vaadin-on-Kotlin!<a name="4"></a>

 To begin with, let's get some text up on screen quickly.
-To do this, you need to get an application server running.
+To do this, you need to get a web server running.

 ### 4.1 Starting up the Web Server